timmytandian/gitpod-dotfiles/README.md

   - `./scripts/deno_configure.sh` to install & configure [deno](https://deno.land/).
   - `./scripts/gcloud_cli_install.sh` to install [Google Cloud CLI](https://cloud.google.com/sdk/docs/install-sdk).

-## How You Can Quickly Use this dotfiles with your Gitpod Workspaces (as template)

-- You Can generate a repo. for you by [using this template](https://github.com/gitpod-io/demo-dotfiles/generate)
-- Name your Repo. (e.g.: `dotfiles`).
-- Add your `dotfiles` repository to [Gitpod Dashboard Preferences](https://gitpod.io/preferences)
-- Now, everytime you will start a new workspace or just Restart your Gitpod Workspace, you will get your lovely dotfiles customisation setup.

 > **Note**: Your installation script will be terminated if it exceeds 120 seconds.

 ## Modify it according to your personal requirements